fyysikkokilta/ilmomasiina/docs/installation.md

 Mailgun and SMTP providers are currently supported.
 With minor changes, sending mail could be also done via Sendgrid or other services.
 Ilmomasiina uses Nodemailer - PRs welcome.

+**Note:** If Ilmomasiina is run without an email provider configured, email contents will be printed to the console instead.
+This can be used for debugging.

 #### Mailgun

 [Mailgun](https://www.mailgun.com/) is relatively cheap and can be enabled via env variables.